Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m2.md

 - New API and features
   - Kernel
-    - A finegrained version of THP (Transparent Hugepage) in Linux kernel for embedded systems has been implemented in RPI4.
+    - A fine-grained version of THP (Transparent HugePage) in Linux kernel for embedded systems has been implemented in Raspberry Pi 4.
   - HAL
     - HAL API Layer is implemented for unifying the HAL backend style and splitting out the hardware dependency.
     - New image structure with hal.img is adapted for HAL, a set of HAL backend set in /hal.
   - System and resource management
     - VIP process monitor has been improved by removing race conditions.
-    - Percentage based memory threshold has been developed.
+    - Percentage-based memory threshold has been developed.
     - Coredump generation for .NET 6 runtime has been supported.
     - Tizen feature database tools have been improved.
     - Container adaptation for file system mount units has been developed.
   - Device and sensor management
     - Orientation and rotation vector sensor algorithms have been upgraded for improving correctness.
-    - HAL backend for inertial measurement unit (IMU) sensors has been implemented for RPI4 devices.
+    - HAL backend for Inertial Measurement Unit (IMU) sensors has been implemented for Raspberry Pi 4 devices.
     - Separate backend libraries for sensor devices have been supported.
     - Daemon-less direct API set for peripheral-io and runtime memory usage has been developed.
     - Sleep mode for IoT headless devices has been supported.